BernardWez/finger-prints/README.md

 ## Description

 The Sokoto Coventry Fingerprint Dataset (SOCOFing), available at https://www.kaggle.com/ruizgara/socofing, was used for this project.
-The aim of this project was to use fingerprint images to for a gender classification task.
+The aim of this project is to use fingerprint images to classify gender.
 Transfer learning was applied using the following architectures: [VGG-16](https://keras.io/api/applications/vgg/#vgg16-function), [ResNet-18](https://github.com/qubvel/classification_models), and [ResNet-34](https://github.com/qubvel/classification_models).

 The goal was to improve upon the 75.2% accuracy achieved by [(Shehu et al., 2018)](https://ieeexplore.ieee.org/document/8614212).
-To find improvements additional pre-processings steps are taken, data augmentation is applied, and bayesian optimization is used to find the best hyperparameters.
+To find improvements additional pre-processings steps are taken, data augmentation is applied, and Bayesian optimization is used to find the best hyperparameters.

 ## Procedure